AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 Twitter didn't always work

 I forked Pyramid and made slight changes that weren't caught when they moved from 2.7 to 3.6 to make it run on my machine.
+This allowed me to perform auto ARIMA to smooth each time series and incorporate the `quantity` feature.

 I gave each date an anomaly score which was the number of items tagged with anomalies on that date, divided by the number of items on the market on that day.
 This gave the percent of items tagged with anomalies for each day.
 I had a list of dates that the collections of items were released on, dates of major tournaments, and a way to search Reddit by date range.
 I investigated 25 dates with the highest anomaly score, and found that many of them occured with the release of new items.